 By Stephanie Younger •

-As a Black girl who is Starr’s age, The Hate U Give was extremely moving to me.
-This movie addresses issues that are relevant to this generation, such as code switching, and the world’s negative portrayal of Black victims of this issue.
-It also addresses the trauma and devastation Black people as a whole, but specifically what Black women and girls have to cope with in the face of police violence.
-At an event in July, I asked Angie Thomas, the author of The Hate U Give, what her message was to Black girls who are criminalized and demonized for speaking up and taking action against anti-Black racism.
-“You are enough.
+As a Black girl who is Starr’s age, The Hate U Give was moving to me, in the sense that it addressed important issues faced by Black girls, such as code switching and the negative depictions of Black youth who have been murdered by the police.
+It also addresses the trauma and devastation Black people as a whole, but specifically the trauma experienced by Black women and girls in light of police violence.
+I was 9 years old when I was first given “the talk” on how to survive police interactions, briefly after Trayvon Martin was murdered.
+The second time my parents gave me “the talk,” I was 12 years old, right after Eric Garner and Mike Brown were murdered within a matter of weeks.
+Like Starr, I am also 16 years old and it has been a painful experience to lose friendships with people I knew during my childhood.
+However, I know in my mind that it is worth doing whatever it speak out and take action against anti-Black racism.
+At an event I attended in July, I asked Angie Thomas, the author of The Hate U Give, what her message was to Black girls who are criminalized and demonized for speaking up and taking action against anti-Black racism.
+She said, “You are enough.
 I don’t care what the world thinks.”
-The Hate U Give teaches Black youth, especially Black girls that it’s worth fighting for your community—even if there is a price to pay.
+The Hate U Give teaches Black youth, especially Black girls that is okay to be vulnerable, to be angry, and sends a message to speak up—even if there is a price to pay.

 Stephanie Younger is a 16-year-old who advocates for womanism and the abolition of youth prisons.